WorkforceCapital/WFCBlogdown/content/english/swp.md

 title: Strategic Workforce Planning
 ---

 Do any of the following struggles ring true?

-- challenge 1
-- challenge 2
-- challenge 3
+- Failure to align planning with business goals
+- Little to no collaboration during planning
+- Focusing on only the short-term initiatives

 Our Services :

+**Strategy**: Lead strategic planning and design for all aspects of workforce planning function to advance analytics and business capabilities to strengthen program execution in support of strategic initiatives.

 **Analytics Educator**: Elevate internal analytical fluidity across the workforce, planning, performance and rewards, service delivery, culture, and engagement, talent optimization and recruitment & staffing.

-**Strategy**: Lead strategic planning and design for all aspects of the People Analytics function to advance People analytics capabilities to strengthen program execution in support of strategic initiatives.

 **Corporate priorities**: Provide thought leadership to create data governance and management strategies and tools.